 Below Merwin Dam, the North Fork Lewis River flows generally west/southwest, forming the border of Clark and Cowltiz Counties.
 Lower sections of the North Fork Lewis flow through a broad alluvial valley characterized by agricultural and residential land uses.
 The valley narrows above river mile (RM) 12 and forms a canyon between the confluence of Cedar Creek (RM 15.7) and Merwin Dam.
 Key conservation actions that have been completed in the subarea are the acquisition of Eagle Island (264 acres), Happa Park complex (30 acres), and the mouth of Cedar Creek (30 acres).
+Ownership of Eagle Island was transferred from Clark County to Washington Department of Fish and Wildlife (WDFW) in 2011 for long-term management and restoration.
+The Haapa site includes adjoining properties owned by Clark County and WDFW, which include picnic sites, a boat launch, and bank access for fishing.
 In addition to salmonids, this subarea provides critical habitat for bald eagles, osprey, band-tailed pigeons, owls, black-tailed deer, river otter, beaver, and many other mammals, birds, and amphibians.
 The lower North Fork Lewis is also highly popular for water-based recreation, including fishing, swimming, rafting, and kayaking.